schneik80/PowerTools-New-Documents/README.md

 #### [Show In Location](./docs/Show%20In%20Location.md)

 Automatically runs Fusion's built-in Show In Location command whenever a design document is opened or you switch document tabs, keeping the Data Panel synchronized with the active document at all times.
 Requires no user interaction.
+Can be controled from the file menu Power Tools settings.
+This allos show in location to be disabled and eabled quickly.

 ---